 Find your loan servicer

 Whether you have federal or private loans (or both), your payment might not necessarily be going to the lender.
-Nine companies service Federal Direct and PLUS loans (though that could change).
-Even a private lender like CommonBond outsources its billing to Firstmark Services.
+Nine companies service Federal Direct and PLUS loans (though that could change):

 The servicer should contact you as soon as the loan was disbursed.
 Notification will also be sent if the Department of Education transfers your loan from one servicer to another.